-So how can you park for free at the Minnesota State Fair?
-There are several park-and-ride lots with free parking and regular free shuttle buses to the Minnesota State Fair.
-Drive in, park your car for free, and ride the bus to the Fair for free.
-There are over 20 park-and-ride lots distributed around St. Paul and Roseville which are open every day of the Minnesota State Fair, plus another 10 park-and-ride lots which operate at the weekends and Labor Day.
+There is one way you can park for free while you attend the Minnesota State Fair.
+There are several park-and-ride lots with free parking and regular free shuttle buses to the fair.
+Drive in, park your car for free, and ride the bus to the fair for free.
+There are more than 20 park-and-ride lots distributed around St. Paul and Roseville that are open every day of the Minnesota State Fair, plus another 10 park-and-ride lots that operate on the weekends and Labor Day.
 The lots can get busy, especially at peak times, but they are close together so it's usually easy to drive to another lot if your first choice is full.